breastmed/breastmed/content/why-see-a-lactation-consultant.md

       There are currently only a handful of doctors in the UK who hold the IBCLC qualification, however over time we hope to increase access to this level of care within the NHS.

       Seeing an IBCLC pre-emptively, or as soon as problems arise can help you get the care you need, when you need it, and avoid future issues.
-It can also help redefine your feeding goals and a way that works for your family.
+It can also help redefine your feeding goals and find a way that works for your family.
   - type: plain
     image: /i/feeding-smile.jpg
     content: >-